CZ-NIC/knot/doc/reference.rst

 -------------

-A period how long at least before a signature expiration the signature will be refreshed, in order to prevent expired RRSIGs on slaves or resolvers' caches.
+A period how long at least before a signature expiration the signature will be refreshed, in order to prevent expired RRSIGs on secondary (slave) servers' or resolvers' caches.

 *Default:* 7 days